Variable#

 .
 In the following subsections we will present details and

 examples for each of these discrete variable types.
-Note that if any discrete variables
+Note that if any discrete variable

 like MINLP